-Huang died from fatal injuries suffered when the “Autopilot” of his 2017 Tesla Model X drove his car into the unprotected edge of a concrete highway median that was missing its crash guard.
+Huang, 38, died on March 23, 2018, from injuries he suffered when the Autopilot system of his 2017 Tesla Model X drove his car into the unprotected edge of a concrete highway median.

 Walter Huang (left) and his wife Sevonne Huang.
 Walter Huang, of Foster City, Calif., died March 23, 2018, in a Tesla car crash.
 Huang’s family has hired the Minami Tamaki LLP law firm in San Francisco to explore legal options for them.